andredsferreira/andre-kb/md_notes/aws/aws-notes.md

 By default an IAM user does not have any permissions.

 # AWS Networking

+A VPC is always bound to a region.
+A subnet within a VPC is always bound to an AZ.

+Elastic IP addresses (static IP addresses) can't be used in a VM launched by autoscaling.
+The elastic IP address must be assigned to the VM during bootstrap.

 By default a security group (firewall) blocks all inbound traffic and allows all outbound traffic for AWS resources that use security groups (eg.